All Episodes

 I believe you said your golf clubs were in various trees around the Chicago area.

-That's uh that well, not just Chicago.
+That's, well, not just Chicago.

 But I've been a listener ever since.

-That's your right.
+That's you're right.

 You're right.

-I've saved money through my career, and uh I would pay for any health care that I might need.
+I've saved money through my career, and I would pay for any health care that I might need.

-So for me, it's you know, it's the fine or whatever.
+So for me, it's, you know, it's the fine or whatever.

 Well, just for a couple years, and then you are going to have to have it.